abdullahselek/toonpy/README.md

 - Encoder recursively checks for "uniformity" in lists.
 If a list contains mixed types, it gracefully falls back to a standard bulleted list.
 - Decoder uses a Pushback Iterator to parse line-by-line without loading the entire string into memory.
-- Adaptive Parsing when decoding tables, ToonPy inspects the first row to generate a specialized converter function (e.g., "Column 1 is int, Column 2 is string"), speeding up parsing for the remaining rows.
+- Adaptive Parsing when decoding tables, toon_serializer inspects the first row to generate a specialized converter function (e.g., "Column 1 is int, Column 2 is string"), speeding up parsing for the remaining rows.

 ## Contributing